bkaplan-github/parameterized-content-block/README.md

 The "title" value will allow overriding the default content block title that appears at the top.
 The "description" value will override the content block description that appears when the mouse hovers over the title or icon.
 The "hide_locked" value, if true, will hide locked parameters in the interface.

 ## Advanced Input Options
 Advanced options for inputs like rollover descriptions and different input types are achieved by adding data within comments after the AMPscript "SET" statements.

-For example:
+### Example

     %%[
         SET @Body_Text = "Here is some text" /* {"label":"Enter Text Here","encoding":"html","description":"type your body text here"} */